alertlogic/ehub-collector/README.md

    - **App Client ID** - Type the GUID of your application that created the subscription.

    **Note:** You can obtain this value from _Azure_ > _AD_ > _App registrations_ > _Your app name_

    - **App Client Secret** - Type the secret key of your application (available from from _App Registrations_).

+   **Note:** The following template parameters are optional and need to be entered only if reusing an existing Event Hub:

+   - **Event Hub Resource Group** - Type the resource group for the existing Event Hub.
+   - **Event Hub Connection String** - Type the connection string for the existing Event Hub.
+   - **Event Hub Namespace** - Type the namespace for the existing Event Hub.
+   - **Event Hub Name** - Type the name of the existing Event Hub.

+   **Note:** This value defaults to `insight-operational-logs`.
+This Event Hub is created automatically by Azure when a subscription [Log Profile is integrated with Event Hub through the Azure Monitor service](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/stream-monitoring-data-event-hubs#azure-subscription-monitoring-data).
+   Follow this guide to [Stream the Azure Activity Log to Event Hubs](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-logs-stream-event-hubs).

+   - **Event Hub Consumer Group** - Type the name of the consumer group of the existing Event Hub.

+   **Note:** This value defaults to `$Default`; you can reuse this consumer group if there are no other consumers of this Event Hub.
+If there are other consumers of the Event Hub, a separate consumer group should be created for the Alert Logic collector, and its name typed here.

 1. Click **Purchase**.